steqeq/0000/docs/conceptual/ai-pytorch-inception.md

         np.argmax(predictions_single[0])
         ```

-### Case Study: TensorFlow with Text Classification
+### Case study: TensorFlow with text classification

 This procedure demonstrates text classification starting from plain text files stored on disk.
 You will train a binary classifier to perform sentiment analysis on an IMDB dataset.
 At the end of the notebook, there is an exercise for you to try in which you will train a multi-class classifier to predict the tag for a programming question on Stack Overflow.